 - 1/2 cup rice flour

-Bake on a baking tray lined with baking paper for 8-10 minutes
+- Bake on a cookie sheet lined with parchment paper or a non-stick mat for 8-10 minutes, until pale gold.

-Let the cookies cool on the baking tray for about 5 minutes then transfer to a wire cooling rack.
+- Let the cookies cool on the baking tray for about 5 minutes then transfer to a wire rack to cool completely.